DBobkov/room-segmentation/index.md

 ## Dataset

-Raw pointcloud of the entire buildings (3 used buildings with XYZ and RGB information for each point) can be accessed <a href="http://www.lmt.ei.tum.de/fileadmin/user_upload/bobkov/Object_segmentation_dataset/object_segmentation_building_dataset.zip">here</a>.
+Raw pointcloud of the entire buildings (3 used buildings with XYZ information for each point) can be accessed <a href="https://mega.nz/file/7h8nESab#2OqnkMyw-DUILEaoAsNC-QpgQN5DYo4fPtBPjwPgx5Y">here</a>.

 ## Results for Mura et al. [1] dataset